knhash/knhash.github.io/_posts/2023-01-14-let-me-help-you-please..md

 I want to talk about the third point above, about asking people to signal when they like something.
 Obviously this is a strong and clean signal of user’s preference.
 But anyone who has worked on recommendation systems will tell you how sparse this signal is in the real world.
 People just do not want to give out this signal.
 Why is that?

-I propose 2 hypotheses, purely as thought experiments.
+Consider 2 hypotheses, as thought experiments.
 It is a funnel, with the top layer being “if I tell you what I want it isn’t magical anymore”.
 The mandate above.
 Everyone is operating under that mandate when they use these systems.
 It is inherently present.
 Fair.
 After this layer, where is the further drop off?

 ### Why do people not tell me what they like?